newaetech/cw-apiexample1/matlab/README.md

 The easiest method is to install WinPython - be sure to select the 2.7 version, you CANNOT USE Python 3.x with ChipWhisperer.

-See XXXTODOXXX for full details.
+See https://wiki.newae.com/MATLAB_Control_of_CW-Lite for full details.
 Note you MUST INSTALL the ChipWhisperer Python package, and ensure it works stand-alone before attempting the MATLAB interface.
 The MATLAB interface provides little error reporting, so you'll have difficulty using it without first getting the system working stand-alone.

-Again see XXXTODOXXX for full details.
+Again see https://wiki.newae.com/MATLAB_Control_of_CW-Lite for full details.

 ## Setup - MATLAB